darioissq/ios-developer-challenge/README.md

 # Streetbees iOS developer challenge

+### Update from Dario Langella
+Hello this is Dario Langella, Unfortunately didn't have time to handling internet connection and erros.
+Same for designing icon and launch screen.

+Sorry.

 ### Description
 Using the best API available on this side of the universe [https://developer.marvel.com/](https://developer.marvel.com/) make a simple master detail app that allows the user to scroll through all the comics ever released and view details for each comic.